 Language Study

-Language Study includes any relevant academic experience students undertake as part of the modern world language academic curriculum at Sewickley Academy or at one of our exchange partner schools.
+Language Study includes any relevant academic experience students undertake as part of the modern world language academic curriculum at Sewickley Academy.
 The intention of this domain is to impart to the student full-spectrum fluency in a language other than English that they can use to help formulate a globally-informed personal identity.
-The minimum requirement for the Language Studies domain is 200 points.

 Global Action